-Effects of the Crisis of Covid-19 on Football Fans, the Case of Israeli Football.
+Effects of the Covid-19 Crisis on Football Fans: the Case of Israeli Football

-The goal of this empirical paper is to propose a deeper understanding of the effects of the Covid-19 crisis on football fans.
-More specifically, on their motives for loyalty and attendance habits.
-These will enable clubs and researchers to gain a better understanding and knowledge of the new reality in the football industry and the behavior of football fans, who are also the customers.
-Data collected with a short questionnaire filled by Israeli fans of one of the teams in the Israeli premier league.
-The results showed a high degree of longing for football, also, on the one hand, that the crisis did not affect the motives of football fans’ loyalty.
-On the other hand, next season, fans plan to change their attendance habits, with a decrease in seasonal tickets and attendance to individual matches and instead of watching matches on TV.
+After the first cases of coronavirus disease (COVID-19) were confirmed in Israel in early March 2020, all professional football activity was suspended.
+At the end of May, clubs received permission to resume matches under strict measures, in empty stadiums.
+This paper examines the effects of the Covid-19 crisis on the loyalty and attendance habits of Israeli football supporters, to help clubs and researchers gain a better understanding of this new context for the football industry and the ongoing behavior of football fans, who are also the customers.
+Quantitative research was conducted, with data collected by means of a short questionnaire completed by supporters of Israeli Premier League teams.
+The results show a high degree of longing for football, with the motives of fan loyalty unaffected by the crisis.
+On the other hand, it is clear that attendance habits are set to change next season, with a decrease in the sales of season tickets and lower attendance of individual matches, due to a prevailing preference for watching televised matches.

-Keywords: football; fans; loyalty; Covid-19, marketing.
+Keywords: Football, fans, loyalty, Covid-19, marketing

-Word count: 4444 (including 200 of the references)

 Introduction

-This article focuses on the effects of the Covid-19 crisis on football fans’ motives for being one and attendance habits, before and after the crisis.
-Also, the author checked for a connection between team league table position and the levels of longing for the football game.
+This article examines the effects of the Covid-19 crisis on football fans’ motives and attendance habits by comparing the situation between two seasons: the interrupted 2019/2020 season and the upcoming 2020/2021 season.
+The study also aimed to determine whether or not there is a connection between league table position and levels of longing for football.

-Two main hypotheses where used, the first, motives of football fans’ loyalty has not been affected by the Covid-19 crisis.
-Second, attendance habits will be negatively affected by the crisis, meaning that fans will buy fewer seasonal tickets and generally attended fewer matches and instead will prefer watching matches on TV.
-For the porpuses of this article, a quantitative, primary research was designed with an online self-reported questionnaire.
+Two main hypotheses were put forward for testing.
+First, it was expected that the motives behind the loyalty of football fans have not been affected by the Covid-19 crisis.
+The second hypothesis was that attendance habits will be negatively affected by the health crisis, meaning that fans will buy fewer season tickets and generally attend fewer matches, opting instead to watch matches on television.
+For the purposes of this article, the research design was based on quantitative primary data, collected via an online self-report questionnaire.

-The subjective scope of the research is the fans’ loyalty towards their favorite club and team and the attendance habits.
-The objective scope consists of Israeli football fans of one of the Israeli teams in the premier division.
-The research was conducted in Israel.
-The study restricted to Israeli fans of Israel premier league.
-Furthermore, the period of collecting data was during season 19/20 with the resumption of the league without a crowd in May.
+The research, therefore, integrates the subjectivity of the self-report data, i.e. the fans’ assessments of their loyalty towards their favorite club and team and their attendance habits.
+The sample consisted of 302 Israeli participants, each one a fan of an Israeli premier division team.
+The research was conducted in Israel, and the data collection period coincided with the 2019/20 season and more specifically the resumption of league matches, without spectators, in May 2020.

-Following this research, the author suggests performing similar studies in other countries, two main reasons for this.
-First, to be able to state if the conclusions reached in this research are relevant for fans in other countries.
-Second, to try and give the football industry a better understanding of the effects of the crisis on his customers, the fans.
+Following this research, the author suggests performing similar studies in other countries, and there are two main reasons for this.
+First, to see whether the conclusions reached in this research apply to fans in other countries.
+Second, to help the football industry gain a better understanding of the effects of the crisis on fans, who are essentially the customers..

-Background on Israeli football
+Background on Israeli Football